acfatah/conventions-standards-and-guidelines/README.md

 This repository contains a comprehensive set of conventions, standards and guidelines that I have been using across numerous projects mainly in Javascript.

 These are not strict rules but rather guidelines to help me write better code.
 In certain cases, some guidelines may be broken.
-They may also change over time based on trends, tools, platforms, or technology.ines
+They may also change over time based on trends, tools, platforms, or technologies.

 <!-- vscode-markdown-toc -->
 * [Introduction](#Introduction)